FirmwGuy/CEP/docs/L0_Kernel/EXTERNAL-LIBRARIES-INTERFACE.md

 CEP treats foreign library internals the same way:
 - Opaque handle: a safe claim ticket that lets CEP refer to “that thing over there” without peeking inside it.
-- Snapshot: a precise copy (bytes and a type) that CEP can store, compare, hash, and replay on its own.
+- Snapshot: a precise copy (opaque bytes with a cepDT tag) that CEP can store, compare, hash, and replay on its own.

 Why this approach?
 - Determinism: you can replay exactly because snapshots are precise and handles carry stable identity and version.